-- loss of energy
+- lack of energy

-- loss of interest in hobbies and activities
+- lack of interest in social activities

 - weight gain

-- increased libido
+- increased restlessness

 - weight loss